 The sweeteners in coffee contribute to fluid retention.
 However, it is not only the sugar but also what it is made of that makes a difference in its diuretic effect in addition to how much caffeine one consumes.

 Studies show that both caffeinated and decaffeinated coffee may increase your urine output by as much as 30%.
 It does not mean these drinks are diuretics, even though it appears so according to this numerical data.

 Coffee enthusiasts will say the drink is not laxative or diuretic while others may argue that it is.
 So, is coffee a laxative?
 Despite what you may have heard, there is no scientific evidence that supports coffee being an actual laxative especially for long-term use.
 In fact, the evidence suggests that coffee may even delay bowel movements in some people.

 A study done shows coffee is a laxative because it contains caffeine which will stimulate the gastrointestinal tract by increasing intestinal contractions and stimulation to induce defecation.
 This leads you toward thinking that coffee’s diuretic since it causes frequent evacuation of the bowels, thus more urination due to the need for water.

 We hope we have answered the “why does coffee make you poop” question!
 The good news is that there are many ways to get the benefits of coffee without needing to be concerned about a pesky side effect.
-If you are already hooked on your daily cup, we recommend switching to decaf or trying instant espresso instead of traditional brewed coffee.
+If you are already hooked on your daily cup, we recommend switching to decaf or trying instant espresso instead of traditional brewed coffee (hint: coffee tastes especially tasty by using one of the 10 best small coffee machines outlined here).
 You can also enjoy some caffeine-free herbal tea in place of breakfast for an energy boost in the morning and throughout the day!